elaval/casen-query-specs/system_prompts/interpreter.md

 IMPORTANT RULES:
 - When user asks for analysis "por grupo de edad", "por tramo etario", "por edad", use age_groups
-- Use "general" unless the context suggests a specific definition (education, labor, etc.)
+- Use "general" unless the context suggests a specific definition (education, labor, pension, health)
-- The variable ".age_group" is automatically created and should be included in by_groups
+- The variable ".age_group" is automatically created and MUST be included in by_groups
+- NEVER use "edad" in by_groups when age_groups is specified - always use ".age_group" instead
+- The edad variable must exist in the data for age_groups to work

+EXAMPLES:

+Question: "Población por grupo de edad"
+✅ CORRECT:
+{
+  "indicator": "count",
+  "variable": "edad",
+  "age_groups": "general",
+  "by_groups": [".age_group"]
+}

+❌ INCORRECT (using edad instead of .age_group):
+{
+  "indicator": "count",
+  "variable": "edad",
+  "age_groups": "general",
+  "by_groups": ["edad"]  // Wrong!
+Should be ".age_group"
+}

+Question: "Ingreso promedio por edad de jubilación"
+✅ CORRECT (uses pension groups):
+{
+  "indicator": "mean",
+  "variable": "ytotcorh",
+  "age_groups": "pension",
+  "by_groups": [".age_group", "sexo"],
+  "unit_of_analysis": "household"
+}

 ────────────────────────────────────────
 UNITS OF ANALYSIS